HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-Stores a general register value into memory
+Stores a general register value into memory using a logical address.

 #### Format